 - To fully integrate the SDGs in the European policy framework and current Commission priorities, assess where the EU stands and identity the most relevant sustainability concerns;

 - To launch a reflection on further developing the longer term vision and the focus of sectoral policies,

 At the same time, the EC also published the results of the mapping of European policies contributing to the SDGs..
 According to the EC, the results show that current EU (domestic and external) policies address all 17 goals.
 Nevertheless, the EC acknowledges that “while Europe can point to good achievements and progress under all goals, strengthened implementation and further focused action in all areas will be required to implement the full 2030 Agenda by 2030”.

 IUCN welcomed this much awaited communication from the EC and sees opportunities to work with the EC and EU Member States to shape an ambitious Agenda 2030 for Europe.
 Relevant EU policies may need to be revised, including policies on trade, agriculture, competition, use of natural resources, consumer health and protection, in order to ensure coherence and achievement of the SDGs.
 As highlighted by the EC, better and more strengthened implementation of existing policies is also urgently needed.

 Follow-up and accountability

 Strong monitoring, review and accountability mechanisms are required to ensure the SDG goals and targets are achieved.
 IUCN has been actively involved in defining a global indicator framework for the SDGs as part of the Inter-Agency Expert Group on the Sustainable Development Goals (IAEG-SDGs).
 The High Level Political Forum in Sustainable Development (HLPF) is the United Nations central platform for the follow-up and review of the 2030 Agenda for Sustainable Development and the SDGs.
-Four EU countries – France, Germany, Finland and Estonia – have volunteered for the first year review in July 11th-20th 2016.
+Four EU countries – France, Germany, Finland and Estonia – volunteered for the first year review from 11-20 July 2016.